 Q: What goes in the columns on the end-of-year reimbursement form?
 A: In the first column you detail all the expenses that you're asking DPI to reimburse, up to the award amount of your grant.
 In the second column you detail the matched expenses, which should equal or exceed the reimbursement request.
 In the third column, you total the first two columns.

 Q: What if our matched expenses are less than what we hope to be reimbursed from DPI, which is our award amount?
 A: That's not tenable.
 You would need to adjust your claim down, so you wouldn't be claiming your full award, but you would have an equivalent match.
+In other words, your total expenses must be at least double the amount being requested from DPI for reimbursement.

 Q: What if we don't have an invoice, receipt, or any business system documentation for an expense?
-A: Then, it cannot be claimed.
+A: Then it cannot be claimed.